Skip to main content

 Smoking is undermining government goals to improve physical health of people with mental health conditions:

-- High smoking rates among people with mental health condition is a leading cause of premature death and disease: Smoking accounts for two-thirds of the reduced life expectancy of people with a serious mental illness (SMI).
+• High smoking rates among people with mental health condition are a leading cause of premature death and disease.
+Smoking accounts for two-thirds of the reduced life expectancy of people with a serious mental illness (SMI).

-- Smoking rates are high in most groups with poor mental health: The highest rates of smoking are among people with substance use issues e.g. 70% of those receiving treatment for opiates smoke.
-People with SMI have more than three times the smoking rate of the general population (41% verses 14%).
+• Smoking rates are high in most groups with poor mental health.
+The highest rates of smoking are among people with substance use issues e.g. 70% of those receiving treatment for opiates smoke.
+People with Serious Mental Illness (SMI) have more than three times the smoking rate of the general population (41% verses 14%).
 The rate among people with depression and anxiety is just under twice that of the general population (26% verses 14%) but they account for around 1.6 million smokers.

 Increasing quitting can improve population level mental health, reduce burden on the NHS and improve the wealth and employment prospects of people with mental health conditions:

-- Stopping smoking improves mental health: There is now good evidence that stopping smoking improves mental health of all smokers.
-The effect has been compared to the impact of anti-depressants.
+• Stopping smoking improves mental health: There is now good evidence that stopping smoking improves mental health and wellbeing.
+The effect is comparable to the impact of anti-depressants.

-- Smoking exacerbates levels of poor mental health: Growing evidence that smoking contributes to development of some mental health conditions (including schizophrenia and depression), smoking damages people’s wealth, health and employability further contributing to the burden of poor mental health
+• Smoking exacerbates levels of poor mental health: Smoking contributes to development of some mental health conditions (including schizophrenia and depression) and damages people’s wealth, health and employability, further contributing to the burden of poor mental health.

 Without targeted action people with mental health conditions will be left behind: